 The Vizio SB3820-C6 is good for dialogue and TV shows.
 While it doesn't have a dedicated dialogue enhancement feature, it has a neutral sound that does a fair job of reproducing voices as well as an auto-volume/night mode feature that can help level out volume differences between different kinds of content.
 It can also get loud, which is nice if you have a large room.

 The Vizio SB3820-C6 is alright for music.
 It has a slightly dark sound profile that lacks a thumpy and punchy bass.
 However, it reproduces vocals and lead instruments better.
 Fans of EDM and hip-hop may find its underemphasized bass disappointing, but this sound should still satisfy most other listeners.
-This bar can get loud and is well-suited for house parties or large rooms.
+This bar can get loud enough for house parties or large rooms.

 The Vizio SB3820-C6 is disappointing for movies.
 It lacks a lot of bass, which can dampen the immersiveness of your favorite action films.
 On the upside, it has a soundstage that's focused and slightly larger than the bar.
 You can also adjust for bass and treble to get closer to the best sound for your needs, and there are three different surround sound features available too.
 However, its surround performance is poor as it downmixes to stereo.